-The key activities of the Project carried out in the reporting period included reclamation areas and existing airport island respectively.
-Works in the reclamation areas included rock armour laying works, land improvement works and filling works, pavement works, Terminal 2 Concourse superstructure works, tunnel work for Automated People Mover (APM) and Baggage Handling System (BHS) and associated works.
-Land-based works on existing airport island involved Terminal 2 expansion works, modification and tunnel work for APM and BHS, utilities works, road and drainage works, demolition, piling, excavation works and 132kV cable laying works.
+The key activities of the Project carried out in the reporting period are located in reclamation areas and existing airport island respectively.
+Works in the reclamation areas included filling works, pavement works, concourse superstructure works, tunnel works for Automated People Mover (APM) and Baggage Handling System (BHS) and associated works.
+Meanwhile, works on the existing airport island involved Terminal 2 (T2) expansion works, modification and tunnel works for APM and BHS, utilities works, road and drainage works, excavation works and 132kV cable laying works.